Teaching English in Thailand

-If you’re looking to go the do-it-yourself route, public school and private academy jobs are available through the job boards below.
-You can also get in touch with some of the popular language institutes directly that we’ve also listed below.
+If you’re looking to go the do-it-yourself route, public school and private academy jobs are available.
+You can also get in touch with some of the popular language institutes directly that we’ve also listed on the map below.

-Alternatively, you can sign up for a TEFL internship and let the TEFL provider do all the work for teaching in Thailand.
+Alternatively, you can sign up for an internship and let the TEFL provider do all the work for teaching in Thailand.
 These types of services give you affordable accommodation, a work visa/permit, and pre-departure information.
-Here are some of top internship options to get you started teaching English in Thailand:
+Here are some of the top options to get you started teaching English in Thailand.

 Teaching English in Thailand won’t make you rich.
 But the cost to live there is much cheaper so the potential to save is higher.
 The average salary for English teachers in Thailand is about 31,000 THB.
 But it can range anywhere from $800 to 1000 USD.
 A private bilingual school can earn you double the pay.